China's space activities raising U.S. satellite security concerns

 The United States has continued to test its own anti-satellite capabilities.
 In February 2008, a missile fired from a U.S. Navy cruiser in the north Pacific destroyed an ailing American satellite in orbit.

 The U.S. government said the satellite's toxic fuel posed a risk upon re-entry of the earth's atmosphere.
-Skeptics said the test was a message to China.
+Sceptics said the test was a message to China.

 Any further anti-satellite test by China would be troubling, especially if it occurred at higher altitudes, said Bruce MacDonald, a former White House official who is now a senior director at the U.S. Institute of Peace.

-The United States operates its fleet of Global Positioning System (GPS) satellites in medium earth orbit about 11,000 miles above the surface of the earth, while U.S. military communications and early missile warning satellites are located in geostationary orbit 22,000 miles above the equator.
+The United States operates its fleet of Global Positioning System (GPS) satellites in medium earth orbit about 11,000 miles (17,700 kilometres) above the surface of the earth, while U.S. military communications and early missile warning satellites are located in geostationary orbit 22,000 miles (35,400 km) above the equator.

 "Some critical U.S. assets in that region have been assumed for the most part to be safe from those kind of attacks," he said.
 "Such tests would signal that they're not."